JasperMagorombo/Kickstarting-with-Excel/README.md

 ### Analysis of Outcomes Based on Goals
 The data shows that the most succesfull campaigns were launched with goals between $1000-$4999 with a success rate of roughly 66%.
 The success rate for projects with goals above $5000 is below %50.
 The date seems to suggest that kickstarter is a platform that works best for smaller less capital intensive projects.
-Bigger projects might be inclined to seek other funding avenues.

 ### Challenges and Difficulties Encountered